w314/notes/javaNotes/qc/qc1/qc1_sql.md

 - DDL can be included, but cannot be rolled back.
 Don't use DDL in a transaction mixed with other statements

 ### SQL Transaction Properties - ACID
-  - **A**TOMICITY: either all statements succeed or they all fail
+  - **A**TOMICITY
+    - All the operations performed within the transaction get executed or none of them.
+  - **C**ONSISTENTENCY
-  - **C**ONSISTENTENCY: transactions keep data in a consistent state
+    - Consistency ensures that your transaction takes a system from one consistent state to another consistent state.
+  - **I**SOLATION
+    - ensures that the transaction is isolated from other transactions.
-  - **I**SOLATION: ability of transactions to not interfere with one another (isolation level can be changed)
+    - isolation level can be changed
-  - **D**URABILITY: transactions are logged, saved to long-term memory, and are recoverable
-- there are only two outputs for a transaction, success or failure, if all the statements are executed successfully the transaction is successful, even if a single statement fails, the entire transaction fails.
+  - **D**URABILITY
+    - Durability ensures that your committed changes get persisted.

 ### TCL Commands